capacitor-community/stripe/packages/payment/docs/payment-flow.md

 <!-- !::CreatePaymentFlowOption:: -->

+On iOS, configure `returnURL` and `handleURLCallback` for PayPal, 3D Secure, and other redirect-based payment methods; Stripe may omit those methods when no return URL is available.
+See [Redirect-based payment methods on iOS](./initialize.md#redirect-based-payment-methods-on-ios).

 ## 2. presentPaymentFlow

 Call `presentPaymentFlow` only after `createPaymentFlow` succeeds.
 The returned `cardNumber` is a masked value.
 The Intent is not confirmed yet.